 Whitehaven Beach, Whitsunday Island, QLD

 Whitehaven Beach needs no introduction.
 This world-renowned beach in the Whitsundays has topped the charts of not only the best of Australia beaches but also the best beaches in the entire world.
-Known for incredibly white cool silica sand, stunning views, and crystal clear waters, it’s a beach definitely worth visiting on your trip to Australia.
+Known for incredibly cool white silica sand, stunning views, and crystal clear waters, Whitehaven Beach is definitely worth visiting on your trip to Australia.

 Ultimate guide for a Whitsundays tour!